syncfusion-content/blazor-docs/blazor/accordion/how-to/prevent-expand-collapse-accordion-item.md

 documentation: ug
 ---

-# Prevent the Expand or Collapse item in Blazor Accordion Component
+# Prevent the Expand or Collapse Item in Blazor Accordion Component

 The expand and collapse of an accordion item can be prevented for a specific condition.
 For example, if there is a button in the accordion header, clicking on it must prevent the expanding and collapsing.
 This can be achieved by checking the condition on Accordion [Expanding](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.AccordionEvents.html#Syncfusion_Blazor_Navigations_AccordionEvents_Expanding) and [Collapsing](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.AccordionEvents.html#Syncfusion_Blazor_Navigations_AccordionEvents_Collapsing) events.
 Refer the following code snippet in which the prevention of collapse and expand action occurs while clicking the Button and DropDownList.